adelin2011/Final_Project/readme.md

 fancybox.net
 [Fancybox] (fancybox.net)
-	I used this gallery plugin to enlarge the photos on the Menu, About and Reservation pages, when they are clicked on.
+	I used this gallery plugin to enlarge the photos on the Menu, About and Reservation pages, when they are clicked on. g